top of page

 are headed.
 It is a slog these days... one step after the other... still moving forward...
 I think.

 I see a shadowy figure approaching.
-The figure draws near with a steady gait.
-I know it is him.
+The figure draws near with a steady gait, and I know it is him.
 How I need him, but I feel so foolish in this struggle and angst.

-Jesus sits down beside me, kicking off his sandals.
+Kicking off his sandals, Jesus sits down beside me.
 He turns to face me.
-“Nice spot, I was ready for a break.
-So how are you, my girl?”
+“Great spot, I was ready for a break.
+So how are you, my friend?”

 Jesus is quiet.
 I can feel his presence and sense his steadiness.
 He puts his hand on my knee.
 “Pull your bag over here.
 Let’s see what you are carrying, dear one.
 Maybe you can give something to me, and we can share the load.
 That is the idea of being yoked with me, journeying with me?!”
 I feel both relief and shame pour over me, and a sob catches in my throat.